Contemporary Jewish Museum: Architecture

 The museum's main building is the former Pacific Gas & Electric Jessie Street Substation, which was originally built in 1881 and was rebuilt in 1907 by Willis Polk after the 1906 San Francisco earthquake.
 The building was listed on the National Register of Historic Places on September 6, 1974.

 Daniel Libeskind designed the new 63,000 square foot (5,900 square meter) interior of the substation, plus a new deconstructivist cubical addition which extends it.
-The new museum was completed in 2008 at the cost of $47.5 million.
+The new museum was completed in 2008 at a cost of $47.5 million.

 The building's tilted, dark-blue stainless steel cube, constructed by A. Zahner Company, slices into the old substation's brick, making visible the relationship between the new and the old.
 Libeskind's design preserves the defining features of Polk's old building, including its brick façade, trusses, and skylights.
 36 diamond-shaped windows light the top floor of the metal cube, known as the "Yud", which hosts sound and performance based exhibitions.
 The museum's other section, a slanting rectangle known as the "Chet", holds the narrow lobby, an education center, and part of an upstairs gallery.